zach-rains/zach-rains/README.md

 - 👋 Hi, I’m @zach-rains
 - 👀 I’m interested in learning more about the world of data analysis and finding a new career!
-- 🌱 I’m currently learning python while refining my skills in SQL and Excel.
+- 🌱 I’m currently learning python while refining my skills in SQL, Tableaua and Excel.

 <!---